View the Fall 2018 Product Challenge submission form here.

 Product Challenges are expressed in the form of a “How might we…” question in order for our students to respond to the challenge.
-For example, Weight Watchers challenged our students, “How might we tackle teenage weight loss in a manner that makes teenagers feel good about themselves and not like they are on a program?”
+For example, Blue Ridge Labs at Robin Hood challenged our students, “How might we support immigrants trying to capitalize on the skills and education they brought with them to the US to achieve greater financial stability for themselves and their families?”
 Our students responded to the challenge with inspiration, ideation, and implementation.
 Companies should ask questions interesting to them, relevant to their businesses, worthy of exploration, and challenging to our students.

 Product Challenges give students the opportunity to uncover unexpected areas of exploration, ideating in order to transition from identifying problems into exploring solutions.
 Harnessing the collective perspectives and strengths of a cross-campus team, students step beyond obvious solutions, increasing the innovation potential for their Product Challenge.